top of page

 The continued loss of population and jobs due to suburban growth, combined with a changed approach to urban development, have together eliminated the perceived need for the Inner Loop.
 Overbuilt and underused, the Inner Loop had become an inefficient corridor that was in need of re-imagining.
 Previous plans and studies culminated in the City securing a federal grant of $17 million to fill in the southeastern portion of the Inner Loop.
 The Inner Loop East Transformation project was completed in 2017, and as of early 2020, has acted as a catalyst for more than $200 million in investment.

-After seeing initial success with the Inner Loop East Project, the City was awarded State funding to conduct a planning study for the remainder of the Inner Loop corridor.
+After seeing initial success with the Inner Loop East Transformation Project, the City was awarded State funding to conduct a planning study for the remainder of the Inner Loop corridor.
 This study looked at the entirety of the remaining corridor, from I-490 to the Union Street / Main Street termini.
 The study also examined the neighborhoods surrounding the Inner Loop, seeking strategies to connect and revitalize these areas.
+Informed by extensive public input, the study identified a preferred design concept to replace the remaining 1.5 miles of the Inner Loop North with a walkable and bikeable grid of city streets.
+This concept also would create opportunities for equitable redevelopment consistent with surrounding neighborhoods as well as green space.

 Basemap_Boundary_NoTitle_Updated (002).j